Broken Silence (2001 film)

 Broken Silence (Silencio roto) is a 2001 Spanish drama film directed by Montxo Armendáriz which stars Lucía Jiménez and Juan Diego Botto.
-The plot depicts life in a small town after the Spanish Civil War in the years 1944-1948.
+The plot depicts life and repression in a Spanish village in the years 1944–1948.

 Cast

 Plot

 Starting in Navarre in 1944, The plot begins with Lucía, a young woman, returning to her village after nine years.
 The year is 1944, and Francisco Franco has already won the war.
 Lucía explains that she has to come back - supposedly to earn money - because her mother has five other children.
 We get to know Teresa, Sebas, Manuel, and Hilario, who has just returned from jail.
 We can also see the soldiers' office, which has the phrase “Todo por la patria” (All for the Fatherland) painted above the door.
 After arriving, Lucía lives with Teresa and starts working at her bar.

 From the first frame, you can see the oppression that the soldiers exert on the town.
 In one scene, the sergeant orders Sebas to drink a whole bottle of castor oil because he has said a curse word.
 Soon after, the Boss's wife (Sole) runs to tell Lucía and Teresa that the soldiers are coming for Manuel.
 Manuel runs to the mountains to join the maquis (the guerrilla fighters who live there), so instead of him, the soldiers punish Rosario, her mother.
 After that, Lucía brings Genaro some papers to the mountains to help the maquis, and her relationship with Manuel becomes romantic again.

 The seasons change, and 1946 begins.
 The maquis invade the church during mass and capture several soldiers.
 Matías goes to "talk" to Cosme, but insults him for being a Francoist.
 Lola explains that when she returned from the war, Cosme found out that Hilario and Teresa had lived together, and that is why she betrayed Hilario and Matías.

 The maquis won and took the town, and everyone celebrates, but soon after more soldiers are coming and the maquis flee to the mountains again.
 The soldiers make everyone stand in the plaza while Alfredo indicates who the collaborators are, including Lola, but not Lucía.
 Some days later, Alfredo is killed while he is driving to pick up Lucía.
 Lucía is supposed to have planned it.